List of The Adventures of the Galaxy Rangers characters: Lazarus Slade

-Lazarus Slade is a scientist who works for the Queen of the Crown and helps devise schemes to defeat the Galaxy Rangers.
+Lazarus Slade is a scientist who works for the Queen of the Crown.

 Daisy O'Mega

-Daisy O'Mega is a female space pirate who appeared in the episode, "Renegade Rangers".
-She stole the U.S.S.
-Cheyenne from the Space Navy during the Quadrant 4 War Games.
-She planned to use the Cheyenne to steal weapons from the Longshot research facility.
-Ms. O'Mega was very briefly a romantic interest for Shane Gooseman, which made Nico visibly jealous.
-She is a highly- proficient marksman, capable of out-gunning everyone she comes across.
+Daisy O'Mega is a space pirate who appeared in the episode, "Renegade Rangers".
+She is a highly proficient marksman, capable of out-gunning everyone she comes across.

-Nimrod the Cat
+Nimrod

-Nimrod the Cat a leonine humanoid villain wearing a multi-colored mane reminiscent of a rainbow wig.
-Nimrod was first seen in the episode "The Power Within", where he introduced himself as Hunter of the Horns and Gooseman says Nimrod escaped from the Deltoid Rock.
-In the story, Nimrod captures and deprives the Rangers of the use of their Series 5 badges, but using simple human skills, they pass his tests and prove themselves worthy of preservation.
+Nimrod is a cat-like humanoid who wears a multi-colored mane reminiscent of a rainbow wig.
+Nimrod is first seen in the episode "The Power Within", where he captures and deprives the Rangers of the use of their Series 5 badges.
+However, they pass his tests and prove themselves worthy of preservation.

 In other appearances, he was less of a villain.
-His attempt to form a rock band in "Battle of the Bandits" met with resounding success, but the stage act of impersonating Slaverlords enraged the Queen, who saw to it that his backup band was replaced with real Slaverlords, and that Nimrod would be forced to capture the audience for the Queen's psychocrypt.
-Between the Rangers, and the rogue apprentice of Mogul the sorcerer, the plot fell to shambles and Nimrod escaped with his hide.
-In "Murder on the Andorian Express," he actually aided Doc and Niko in tracking a Crown assassin on a luxury liner, explaining it all away as a game and once again vanishing into the crowd.
+Nimrod's attempt to form a rock band in "Battle of the Bandits" is successful, but the stage act of impersonating Slaverlords enrages the Queen, who replaces his backup band with real Slaverlords.
+In "Murder on the Andorian Express", Nimrod aids Doc and Niko in tracking a Crown assassin on a luxury liner.